SLOW-ZJU/Git_tutorials/README.md

 `--mixed`:Only the staging area is reset to the state of the specified commit, while the working directory's file contents remain unchanged.
 `--hard`:Both the working directory and staging area will fully match the state of the specified commit.

+If you use it incorrectly, don't worry, `git reflog` is your undo button for Git’s local history! `git reflog`  tracks all changes to branch tips and other references (like branches/tags) in your local repository.
+It’s a safety net for recovering lost commits or branches, even after destructive operations (e.g., reset, rebase, or deleted branches).

 Here’s a simple exercise to practice git reset with different modes.
 Follow the steps to observe how each mode affects your repository.

 ```bash